 New Zealand Maritime Museum

 Trish Clark is dedicated to excellence and can demonstrate extensive specialist knowledge and international experience and networks, and proven long-term qualitative judgments since 1982.
-Independent expert art advice, completely impartial and client-centred, is the cornerstone of all art consultancy undertaken for the private, public and commercial sectors since 1988.
+Independent expert art advice, completely impartial and client-centred, is the cornerstone of her art consultancy undertaken for the private, public, not-for-profit and commercial sectors since 1988.

 With an MA (First Class Honours) in Political Science from the University of Auckland, Trish Clark established one of New Zealand’s leading galleries in 1984, representing a range of artists including Gordon Walters, Billy Apple, Max Gimblett, Milan Mrkusich, Stephen Bambury, Julia Morison, Christine Webster and Julian Dashper.
-She relinquished the gallery in 1989 to raise her three children, thereafter engaging solely in art advisory for the private, commercial and public sectors.
+She relinquished the gallery in 1989 to raise her three children, thereafter engaging solely in art advisory for the private, not-for-profit, commercial and public sectors.

 She established in 1988, and directed for nine years, the Moët & Chandon New Zealand Art Foundation, to support contemporary New Zealand artists by way of the first international Residency provided for New Zealand artists, touring contemporary exhibitions and publications; she was on the founding Advisory Board for Auckland University’s Centre for Projects in the Arts; she was Chair of Auckland Council’s Advisory Panel for Public Art from 2009-2013; and has sat on the Trust Board of New Zealand Maritime Museum 2008-2018, working towards transformational change to achieve a sustainable future for the Museum.